victoria-peinado/Desarrollo-Gesti-n-de-Publicidad/README.md

     ```

 ### **Start the Frontend**
+Make sure you are inside the `Front` folder:
 - Run the following command from the project's root directory:
     ```sh
     npx ng serve -o